alchemsynergy/Alchem-Desktop/.github/CONTRIBUTING.md

 ## Technical requirements

 - Before Submitting your Pull Request, merge `master` with your new branch and fix any conflicts.
 (Make sure you don't break anything in development!)
 - Make sure to reasonably test your code.
-We have a sample platform that runs a test-suite for you, but it only covers a general set of tests.